DragonRidersUnite/book/src/01-hello-dragon.md

 def tick args
 ```

 This `def`ines a method called `tick` and passes in an argument called `args`.
 Methods are reusable pieces of code that you can call to do something over and over again.
 Think of methods like verbs; they're actions.
-Methods are a foundational building block of code that allow for code reuse.
+Methods are a foundational building block that allow for code reuse.

 Let's say you wanted to give a friend a cookie 🍪, you'd define a method called `give_cookie` and pass in the `friend` as a parameter.
+The friend then has a method called `eat` that we call, passing in a parameter of cookie.

 ``` ruby
 def give_cookie(friend)